Mint Artists Guild is creating a more beautiful and engaging summer and fall for Detroit’s children and youth.

 Second, the winning art submissions may be displayed to create more beauty in Detroit.
 We want everyone to experience the diversity of talent of Detroit youth.
 Mint Artists Guild’s website will display and promote many entries and highlight the winning youth art.

-And third, we want to support local businesses and organizations that donate prizes or support this initiative with recognition and art in their windows.
+And third, we want to support local businesses and organizations that donate prizes or support this initiative with recognition and art in their windows or shops in the fall.
+See our list of partners a little bit lower!

 Please create a poem or piece of visual art inspired by one of these three ideas: